tier4/AutowareArchitectureProposal.proj/design/Control/Control.md

 # Overview

 Control stack generates control signals to drive a vehicle following trajectories considering vehicle dynamics.
-This layer ensures that vehicle follows trajectory planned by planning.
+This layer ensures that the vehicle follows the trajectory planned by planning.
-The output of Control stack is includes velocity, acceleration, and steering.
+The output of Control stack includes velocity, acceleration, and steering.

 ## Role